ADALabUCSD/DeepPostures/MSSE-2021/README.md

     -0.179,-0.182,0.959
     ~~~

+    **Note:** The pre-processing function expects, by default, an Actigraph RAW file at 30hz with normal filter.
+If you have Actigraph RAW data at a different Hz level, please specify in the pre_process_data function using the gt3x-frequency parameter.

-- **Valid Days File**: A .csv file indicating which dates are valid (concurrent wear days) for all subjects.
+- **(Optional) Valid Days File**: A .csv file indicating which dates are valid (concurrent wear days) for all subjects.
 Each row is subject id, date pair.
 The header should be of the from `ID,Date.Valid.Day`.
 Date values should be formatted in `%m/%d/%Y` format.
 A sample valid days file is shown below.

     ~~~
     ID,Date.Valid.Day